Free Website Content - What Is Software Piracy

 End User Piracy -

-copies of software to others.
-Another common form of end
+or licensed copies of software to others.
+Another common

-user piracy is when a cracked version of the software is
+form of end user piracy is when a cracked version of

-or illegally generating key codes that unlocks the trial
+key codes that unlocks the trial version making the

-version making the software a registered version creates
+software a registered version creates a cracked version.

 Reseller Piracy -

-multiple copies of a single software package to different
+distributes multiple copies of a single software package

 Indications of reseller piracy are multiple users with